Neal Henderson (ice hockey): Playing and coaching career

 By the 1960s, Henderson was a hockey player in Salt Lake City, Baltimore and Washington, D.C.
 During this time period, Henderson became a coach while at Hill Air Force Base.
 Leading up to the late 1970s, Henderson provided "the frozen driveway of his home in Springdale, Maryland" as a place to play youth hockey.
 He went to Washington, D.C. during 1978 to create the Fort Dupont Ice Hockey Club.
 By the late 1980s, Henderson had worked for Hyattsville high schools as their coach.

+The Fort Dupont Hockey Club is the longest-running hockey club for Black players or any minority in North America.
 With Fort Dupont, Henderson teaches hockey to children and adults on his co-ed sports team at Fort Dupont Ice Arena.
 Leading up to the 2020s, Black players have mainly been on his team.
-At Fort Dupont, he taught values and made good grades a requirement.
+At Fort Dupont, he teaches values and made good grades a requirement.
 Before his team comes to play, Henderson evaluates the arena and gear.
 He has also fixed the team's clothing when they were not playing.